Marlin Mine in Guatemala

 To better understand different perspectives on the mining operation, the investor group visited the Marlin Mine and several surrounding villages.
 They met with and interviewed representatives from Goldcorp, the Mayan population, local organizations and the Guatemalan Ministry of Environment and Natural Resources.

-Since March 2008, the Ethical Council and other investors are represented on the steering committee that is directing the now started assessment process.
+Since March 2008, the Council on Ethics and other investors are represented on the steering committee that is directing the now started assessment process.
 More additional information on updates on ongoing activities can be found at: